The Undergraduate Experience

 - The student will bring a written statement to the instructor explaining in detail all the facts relevant to the appeal.
 This must be discussed with the instructor.
 If a decision or resolution acceptable to the student is not reached:

-- The instructor shall give the student a written statement of his/her decision, explaining in detail his/her reasons for that decision within one week of meeting with the student.
+- The instructor shall give the student a written statement of their decision, explaining in detail their reasons for that decision within one week of meeting with the student.

 - The student will then bring both statements to the chair of the academic department sponsoring the course.
 The chair will read and discuss the statements with the student and consult with the faculty member as appropriate.